jczech/bibtex_to_html/README.md

-# Convert BibJSON to HTML
+# Convert BibJSON and BibTeX to HTML

 ## Overview

-This was designed around the workflow of exporting a BibTeX file from Mendeley, converting that into a BibJSON file via pandoc-citeproc, and using this script to convert the BibJSON file into marked up HTML.
+This was designed around the workflow of exporting a BibTeX file from Mendeley, converting that into a BibJSON file via pandoc-citeproc, and using this script to convert the BibJSON and BibTeX file into marked up HTML.
 Currently, this is very tailored to a specific solution on a specific website, but it could in principle be made much more general.

 ## Dependencies